 Get exclusive member benefits & effect social change.
 Join Today

-A variety of conditions can cause the inflammation that results in laryngitis.
-These include viral infections, environmental factors, and in rare cases, bacterial infections.
+Many conditions can cause the inflammation that results in laryngitis.
+Viral infections, environmental factors, and bacterial infections can all cause laryngitis.

 The most common symptoms of laryngitis include:

 These symptoms are usually mild and can be treated by giving your voice a break.
 Drinking water or other noncaffeinated fluids can help lubricate your throat.

 Infants and children can be prone to laryngitis if they’re frequently around other children.
 Both viral and bacterial infections can spread quickly from child to child.
 Laryngitis can also develop if your child yells or sings a lot.
 This causes bumps to form on their vocal cords.

 If you notice your child’s voice is hoarse or weak or they say that their throat hurts, make sure they rest their voice.
 Also, have them drink fluids to ease possible viral laryngitis.
 Laryngitis usually goes away within two weeks.